NCAR/esds/posts/dask-tutorial.md

 # Dask Tutorial

-The NCAR/UCAR virtual Python Tutorial Seminar Series continues with a 2-part introduction to the Python package `dask` on **Wednesday, July 14th** and **June 23rd at 1 PM Mountain Daylight Time**.
+The NCAR/UCAR virtual Python Tutorial Seminar Series continues with a 2-part introduction to the Python package `dask` on **Wednesday, July 14th** and **August 11th at 1 PM Mountain Daylight Time**.
 These sessions will be led by Anderson Banihirwe.

 The content for this tutorial is hosted on Anderson's [Xarray Tutorial Github Repository](https://github.com/andersy005/xarray-tutorial).
 This is the same repository as the previous Xarray tutorials.